 The Paris-based artist Felice Varini (www.varini.org) has made artworks internationally for many years.
 He is very well known for his perspective based artworks, both indoors and outdoors.

+WHAT WILL HAPPEN TO HALL FOR HULL AFTER 11 NOVEMBER?

+The artist, architect and RIBA are looking for a new home for the artwork after it finishes its installation period in Hull.
+We think it will probably be exhibited in Europe, although with such an international design team, it could go anywhere in the world.

 YOUR ROLE ON A HALL FOR HULL